scottguenther94/Tech-Blog/README.md

-# Model View Controller Tech Blog
+# Tech Blog

 ## Description
-a CMS-style blog where developers can publish their blog posts and comment on other developers’s posts.
+An app that allows users to post blog entries, comment on posts, and delete entries.

 Technologies used: